divonlan/genozip/docs/dual-coordinates-vcf.rst

 Working with dual coordinates consists of three processes:

-1. *Alignment* of a VCF file to a laft reference.
+1. *Alignment* of a VCF file to a luft reference.
 This results in a *dual-coordinates VCF*, which is the original VCF with one additional INFO subfield per variant, which can be either LIFTOVER or LIFTREJD.
-The INFO/LIFTOVER subfield contains information a Liftover tool may use to liftover the VCF to the laft coordinate system, while the INFO/LIFTREJD subfield indicates that reason as to why this variant cannot be lifted over.
-The method of aligning a VCF to the laft reference is determined by the Aligner tool and is out of scope of this specification.
+The INFO/LIFTOVER subfield contains information a Liftover tool may use to liftover the VCF to the luft coordinate system, while the INFO/LIFTREJD subfield indicates that reason as to why this variant cannot be lifted over.
+The method of aligning a VCF to the luft reference is determined by the Aligner tool and is out of scope of this specification.

 2. *Liftover* of a dual-coordinates VCF file.
-This results in a *Laft VCF* as follows:
+This results in a *Luft VCF* as follows:

     2.1 For variants that have a INFO/LIFTOVER subfield in the dual-coordinates VCF: These variants are lifted-over and some fields, INFO subfields and CHROM subfields are modified.
 The INFO/LIFTOVER subfield is replaced with an INFO/LIFTBACK subfield, described below, containing all the information a liftover software needs to liftback this variant to the primary coordinates.
 The selection of which fields or subfields to modify in the liftover process, and the algorithm to do so, are determined by the Liftover tool used and is out of scope of this specification.